dustinfast/PTC-Sim/README.md

 # loco_sim

-This application is  based on my experience in Postive Train Control.
-It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using the Edge Message Protocol (EMP) and consists of three top-level parts:
+This application is  based on my experience in Postive Train Control (PTC).
+It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using an Edge Message Protocol (EMP) messaging subsystem.
+It consists of three top-level components:

 **Locomotive Simulator (sim_loco.py)**
 A simulated locomotive (loco) traveling on a track and connecting to track-section specific radio base stations for the purpose of communicating its status (location, speed, etc.) to the BOS at regular intervals.
 Additionally, locos fetch messages addressed to them in order to receive speed and direction of travel adjustments from the BOS.